-Engle Progeny Cases.
 Pursuant to the Florida Supreme Court's July 2006 ruling in Engle, which decertified the class on a prospective basis, and affirmed the appellate court's reversal of the punitive damages award, former class members had until January 2008 in which to file individual lawsuits.
-As of June 30, 2012, Liggett and the Company are named defendants in 5,649 Engle progeny cases in both federal (2,642 cases) and state (3,007 cases) courts in Florida.
+As of September 30, 2012, Liggett and the Company are named defendants in 5,079 Engle progeny cases in both federal (2,016 cases) and state (3,063 cases) courts in Florida.
 Other cigarette manufacturers are also named as defendants in these cases, although as a case proceeds, one or more defendants may ultimately be dismissed from an action.
-These cases include approximately 6,912 plaintiffs.
+These cases include approximately 6,594 plaintiffs.
 The number of state court Engle progeny cases may increase as multi-plaintiff cases continue to be severed into individual cases.
 The total number of plaintiffs may also increase as a result of attempts by existing plaintiffs to add additional parties.
 Although the Company was not named as a defendant in the Engle case, it has been named as a defendant in most of the Engle progeny cases where Liggett is named as a defendant.

-As of June 30, 2012 the following Engle progeny cases have resulted in judgments against Liggett:
+As of September 30, 2012 the following Engle progeny cases have resulted in judgments against Liggett:

 Date Case Name County Net Compensatory Damages Punitive Damages Status June 2002 Lukacs v.
 R.J.
 Reynolds Miami-Dade \$12,418 None Affirmed on appeal by the Third District Court of Appeal.
 Judgment has been satisfied and the case is concluded.
 August 2009 Campbell v.
 R.J.
 Reynolds Escambia \$156 None Affirmed on appeal by the First District Court of Appeal.
 Defendants filed a motion with the District Court of Appeal for certification to the Florida Supreme Court, which was denied on May 13, 2011.
 Defendants sought review by the US Supreme Court, which was denied in March 2012.
-In April 2012, the judgment was satisfied and, except for an issue regarding calculation of interest, the case is concluded.
+In April 2012, the judgment was satisfied and, except for an appeal regarding calculation of interest, the case is concluded.
 March 2010 Douglas v.
 R.J.
 Reynolds Hillsborough \$1,350 None Affirmed on appeal by the Second District Court of Appeal.
 The court certified the question of the constitutionality of the Engle findings as a question of great public importance.
 The Florida Supreme Court agreed to review the case.
-Oral argument is scheduled for September 6, 2012.
+Oral argument occurred on September 6, 2012.
 April 2010 Clay v.
 R.J.
 Reynolds Escambia \$349 \$1,000 Affirmed on appeal by the First District Court of Appeal on January 25, 2012.
 Defendants motion for rehearing was denied.
-Defendants filed a motion to recall the mandate.
+Defendants filed a motion to recall the mandate, which was also denied.
+Defendants are seeking review by the US Supreme Court.
 April 2010 Putney v.
 R.J.
 Reynolds Broward \$3,008 None On appeal to the Fourth District Court of Appeal.
+Oral argument occurred on September 27, 2012.
+A decision is pending.
 April 2011 Tullo v.
 R.J.
 Reynolds Palm Beach \$225 None On appeal to the Fourth District Court of Appeal.
 January 2012 Ward v.
 R.J.
-Reynolds Escambia \$1 None Joint and several judgment entered for \$487 against Liggett and RJR.
+Reynolds Escambia \$1 None A joint and several judgment was entered for \$487 against Liggett and RJR.
 On appeal to the First District Court of Appeal.
 May 2012 Calloway v.
 R.J.
-Reynolds Broward \$1,947 \$7,600 Post trial motions are pending.
+Reynolds Broward \$1,947 \$7,600 Post trial motions were denied.
+A joint and several judgment was entered for \$16,100 against all defendants.
+On appeal to the Fourth District Court of Appeal.